Google Business Profile Audit Guide

 Run a Local Grid Scan to Map Your Ranking Radius

-The Share of Local Voice (SoLV) metric should be of interest to you when analyzing your grid results, provided your tool provides it.
+The Share of Local Voice (SoLV) metric should be of interest to you when analyzing your grid results.
 This number represents the percentage of grid points on which your profile is in the top three.
 Competitor benchmarking tools based on competitor analysis enable you to make comparisons of your SoLV to your leading local competitors, monitor your ranking among local competitors, and see what you can be doing better.
-To remain visible and appealing to customers, it is worth periodically comparing your Google Business Profile with local competitors.
-Competitor benchmarking can also identify missing categories and keyword gaps in your profile.
-Also, it can be informative to understand how competitors who occupy the top positions on measures such as review velocity and recency evaluate your own strategy and identify additional areas of differentiation.
-When the dominant player in your category has a 53% SoLV, then that is the realistic upper limit of what is viable in your industry at a particular moment in time, not that which you impose on yourself, but by the competition.
+To remain visible and appealing to customers periodically compare your Google Business Profile with local competitors.
+Competitor benchmarking also identifies missing categories and keyword gaps in your profile.
+No matter what, it is always informative to understand how competitors who occupy the top positions compare in review velocity and recency.
+Evaluate your own strategy and identify additional areas of differentiation.
+When the dominant player in your category has a 53% SoLV, then that is the realistic upper limit of what is viable in your industry at a particular moment in time.

 Understanding Proximity and City Borders in Local SEO Rankings